-$n_1 = 12$ high functioning autistic (HFA) and $n_2 = 12$ normal control (NC) subjects were screened to be right-handed males.
-The autistic subjects were diagnosed via The Autism Diagnostic Interview - Revised (ADI-R) used by a trained and certified psychologist at the Waisman center at the University of Wisconsin-Madison [18].
-Age distributions for HFA and NC are compatible at 15.93 ± 4.71 and 17.08 ± 2.78 respectively.
+psychologist at the Waisman Center at the University of Wisconsin-Madison [14].
+Age distributions for HFA and NC were compatible at 15.93 ± 4.71 and 17.08 ± 2.78 , respectively.

-High resolution anatomical magnetic resonance images (MRI) were obtained using a 3-Tesla GE SIGNA scanner with a quadrature head RF coil.
-A three-dimensional, spoiled gradient-echo (SPGR) pulse sequence was used to generate T_1 -weighted images.
-Image intensity nonuniformity was corrected using the nonparametric nonuniform intensity normalization method [50] and then the image was spatially normalized into the Montreal neurological institute (MNI) stereotaxic space using a global affine transformation [14].
-Afterwards, an automatic tissue-segmentation algorithm based on a supervised artificial neural network classifier was used to classify each voxel as cerebrospinal fluid (CSF), gray matter, or white matter [35].
-Subsequently a deformable surface algorithm [36] is used to generate the outer and the inner cortical meshes.
+High resolution anatomical magnetic resonance images (MRI) were obtained using a 3-T GE SIGNA scanner with a quadrature head RF coil.
+A 3-D, spoiled gradient-echo (SPGR) pulse sequence was used to generate T_1 -weighted images.
+Image intensity nonuniformity was corrected using the nonparametric nonuniform intensity normalization method [46] and then the image was spatially normalized into the Montreal neurological institute (MNI) stereotaxic space using a global affine transformation [11].
+Afterwards, an automatic tissue-segmentation algorithm based on a supervised artificial neural network classifier was used to classify each voxel as cerebrospinal fluid (CSF), gray matter, or white matter [31].
+Subsequently, a deformable surface algorithm [32] was used to generate the outer and the inner cortical meshes.

-5.2 Stochastic Model
+B. Stochastic Model

-Let \mathcal{M}o and \mathcal{M}i be the outer (pial) and inner surfaces of the brain respectively.
-The unit sphere S^2 is realized as a triangle mesh and deformed to match the outer and inner surfaces in such a way that anatomical homology and the topological connectivity of meshes are preserved [36].
-The cortical surfaces can be assumed to be smooth 2-dimensional Riemannian manifolds parameterized by two parameters [19] [33].
-Based on the deformable algorithm [36] that establishes the homology between the S^2 mesh and the outer cortical surface, the Cartesian coordinates of the mapping are discretely parameterized by the spherical parametrization (12) as
+Let \mathcal{M}o and \mathcal{M}i be the outer (pial) and inner surfaces of the brain, respectively.
+The unit sphere S^2 is realized as a triangle mesh and deformed to match the outer and inner surfaces in such a way that anatomical homology and the topological connectivity of meshes are preserved [32].
+The cortical surfaces can be assumed to be smooth 2-D Riemannian manifolds parameterized by two parameters [15], [29].
+Based on the deformable algorithm [32] that establishes the homology between the S^2 mesh and the outer cortical surface, the Cartesian coordinates of the mapping are discretely parameterized by the spherical parametrization (12) as

-$$v = (v_1(p), v_2(p), v_2(p)).$$
+$$v = (v_1(p), v_2(p), v_3(p)).$$